defi-wonderland/natspec-smells/README.md

 Default: `false`

 ### `--ignore`
-The list of directories to exclude from the analysis.
+Glob pattern of files and directories to exclude from processing.

 Default: `[]`